salto-io/salto/packages/core/README.md

 # Salto: Core
-This project is the core Salto engine, responsible for parsing NaCl files, orchestrating the various adapters and managing the workspace in order to implement various DevOps like flows for SaaS business applications.
+This project is the core Salto engine, responsible for parsing NaCl files, orchestrating the various adapters and managing the workspace in order to implement various devops like flows for configuring SaaS business applications.

 ### Build instructions